fls-bioinformatics-core/auto_process_ngs/docs/source/problems.rst

 .. warning::

-    This section is still under development and might be inaccurate or even completely wrong!
+    This section is still under development

 The demultiplexing can be skipped in one of two ways.